FlippieHacks/EvilPortalGenerator/README.md

 # DISCLAIMER: This is for educational purposes only.
 Not to be used on unaware victims.
 You could be arrested for it, that's a crime.

 ## Don't feel like making one yourself?
 You might find what you are looking for on [my repo of various portals](https://github.com/FlippieHacks/FlipperZeroEuropeanPortals/tree/main).
+## Or start extracting the log-in data much faster with [these scripts](https://github.com/FlippieHacks/EvilPortalLogsExtractor)

 ### Before you use
 You need GitBash and Powershell for this one.
 Sorry Linux or Mac users...